jaredaritter/todo/README.md

 ### Minor

-- Probably should store date in clean, input format style and adjust for what comes in and out of html value attributes as needed.
+- Probably should store data in clean, input format style and adjust for what comes in and out of html value attributes as needed.
 - Store state in localstorage as well for reuse

 ### Completed